Islandora-Collaboration-Group/ISLE/docs/1_system_process_overview/1_4_testing/host_remote_setup_centos.md

 #### Install Docker-Compose (version 1.17.1 as of 11/16/2017) as islandora-user on CentOS 7
 * Open a terminal and ssh back into the CentOS Host Server/VM as the `islandora` user and perform the following:

-* Add the RHEL/CENTOS epel-release package repository
+* Add the CENTOS epel-release package repository

     * `sudo yum install epel-release`